 A few helpful pointers, some of which I’ve covered here.
 I found that naming all of my pages with the same name caused some issues later on (as I didn’t know which page was which when integrating with other platforms), but this is probably better from a customer point of view.
 Your mileage may vary.

-Once you’ve send your completed spreadsheet back to Facebook, it can be implemented quite quickly, in about a week (and will usually let you know if there’s a problem).
+Once you’ve sent your completed spreadsheet back to Facebook, it can be implemented quite quickly — sometimes in under a week — and they will usually let you know if there’s a problem.

 - Am I eligible to create Global Pages?

 - Create a Global Pages structure

 - Facebook Business Support

 - What are the guidelines around creating a custom username?